Ellison Harvie: Early life and education

 Harvie was born on 18 May 1902 in Prahran, Melbourne.
 Her parents were Robert William Harvie (3 January 1868 – 5 October 1922), a photographer, and his wife Alice Edington Harvie, née Marshall.

 Robert William Harvie is notable in the history of Australian movie photography for filming in 1897 both the Caulfield and Melbourne Cups, developing the film and showing them the same evening at the Melbourne Opera House.

 As a child, Harvie was fascinated by architecture and encouraged by her father.
 After having attended Warwick, a girls' school in East Malvern, she sought to gain employment as an articled assistant at a Melbourne practice.
 However, as she was unsuccessful, she enrolled at Swinburne Technical College in 1920 and continued her architectural training there for three years.

 In 1921, she was invited by her lecturer Arthur Stephenson to join his newly established firm and serve her articles there.
 The firm, formed with Percy Meldrum, specialised in the design of hospitals, public housing developments and commercial developments.
 After graduating from Swinburne Technical College, she travelled to Europe to broaden her architectural knowledge and to learn about the latest trends and techniques in architecture.
 In 1925 she returned to Melbourne, where she completed her articles at Stephenson & Meldrum.
 It was at this time that she also attended the Architectural Atelier at the University of Melbourne, where she studied until 1928.
-Along with other architects at the Atelier, such as Margaret Morison, the course prepared articled students for the Royal Victorian Institute of Architects qualifying exams.
+Along with other architects at the Atelier, such as Margaret Pitt Morison, the course prepared articled students for the Royal Victorian Institute of Architects qualifying exams.
 Harvie won both the University of Melbourne's Atelier award and the President's Prize for best student work in 1927.
 In 1938 Harvie became the first Australian female recipient of a Diploma of Architectural Design.